gassantos/DecisionTree-With-GeneticAlgorithm-for-EDM/README.md

-# Genetic Algorithms for Educational Data Mining
+# Decision Tree using Genetic Algorithms for Educational Data Mining